Visual inspection: Humorous terminology

 To do an eyeball search is to look for something specific in a mass of code or data with one's own eyes, as opposed to using some sort of pattern matching software like grep or any other automated search tool.
-Also known as vgrep or ogrep, i.e., "visual/optical grep", and in the IBM mainframe world as IEBIBALL.
-The most important application of eyeball search / vgrep in software engineering is vdiff.
+Also known as vgrep or ogrep, i.e., "visual/optical grep".
+See also vdiff.

-In various disciplines it is also called the "eyeball technique" or "eyeball method" (of data assessment).

 "Eyeballing" is the most common and readily available method of initial data assessment.
+This method is effective for identifying patterns or anomalies in complex data but can be time-intensive and error-prone.
+Although low-cost and adaptable, its efficiency and ROI often fall short compared to automated tools, which offer greater scalability and consistency.
+However, switching from manual visual inspection to automated methods depends on the task's complexity, scale, and the balance between upfront costs and long-term efficiency.

 Experts in pattern recognition maintain that the "eyeball" technique is still the most effective procedure for searching arbitrary, possibly unknown structures in data.

 In the military, applying this sort of search to real-world terrain is often referred to as "using the Mark I Eyeball" device (pronounced as Mark One Eyeball), the U.S. military adopting it in 1950s.
 The term is an allusion on military nomenclature, "Mark I" being the first version of a military vehicle or weapon.